Heritage is important in understanding the story of Western Australia - its history, identity and character.

 The community, shares the responsibility to identify and care for important places, and pass on to future generations so they will understand what came before them.

-The State Heritage Office works with the Heritage Council works and the community to recognise and celebrate our significant heritage places, and to promote their long-term viability into the future through sensitive development and adaptation.
+The Heritage Council and the State Heritage Office work with the community to recognise and celebrate our significant heritage places, and to promote their long-term viability into the future through sensitive development and adaptation.

 What we do: